Explaining how and why a nurse or midwife presents a regulatory concern

 - the particular setting where the incident occurred

 - whether it was a conscious decision or an accident

-- whether the nurse or midwife failed in their duty
+- whether the nurse, midwife or nursing associate failed in their duty

 - whether any background context factors influenced what happened

 - whether there was a risk of patients or service users being harmed